 - Lay your hand palm downwards on a flat surface.
 Then, lift and put down each finger one after the other.
 Do this for both hands.

 - Squeeze a rubber ball gently and release.
 Repeat five times for each hand.

 - Hold out your hand so that your palm is facing away from your face.
 Try to spread the fingers as wide as you can.
 Relax and return to the original position.
 Repeat thrice.

 2. Use Ice And Heat Treatment

 Both heat and cold can help bring relief from joint stiffness and arthritis fingers.
-While heat therapy may relieve stiffness, cold therapy can numb the hands to reduce pain and swelling (8), (9).
+While heat therapy may relieve stiffness, cold therapy can numb the hands and reduce joint pain and swelling (10), (11).
 Use cold therapy for not more than 20 minutes at a time and remove the ice pack as soon as your skin feels numb.
 A lot of people alternate between hot and cold treatment and you can do the same depending on what brings you the most relief.

 For heat therapy: